FarukErat/Notes_and_Tutorials/authentication.md

 ## Smart Card / Hardware Authentication:

 Users authenticate by inserting a smart card into a reader.
 The card contains a secure cryptographic key that is used to verify the user's identity.
+(YubiKey)

 ---